 On setting aside 10 MHz of spectrum for DSRC

 IEEE 802 believes that 10 MHz of spectrum is insufficient for achieving maximum benefit from deployment of ITS safety-related services.
-IEEE 802 notes that current deployments of DSRC technology have provisions (aka congestion control) for handling situations where there is a need for more resources than are currently available.
+IEEE 802 notes that current deployments of DSRC technology have provisions (i.e., congestion control) for handling situations where there is a need for more resources than are currently available.
 This situation is only going to be exacerbated when personal devices (smart phones) are outfitted with 5.9 GHz DSRC technology and ITS safety-related services that prevent pedestrians and cyclists from becoming casualties.

 The ITS operational environment has the following characteristics:

-Many devices in communication range, most of which are moving relative to each other at a wide range of velocities and the higher the velocities, the more important information exchange becomes to prevent accidents
+Many devices in communication range, most of which are moving relative to each other at a wide range of velocities; the higher the velocity, the more important information exchange becomes to prevent accidents

 To prevent accidents, a large amount of information must be continually exchanged between devices using messages whose size varies by an order of magnitude or more